social-protocols/jabble/README.md

 # 2. Reputation and Reasonableness

 This process works great if everyone is acting in good faith.
-But on the Internet, sometimes that they're not.
+But on the Internet, sometimes they're not.
 So how do we force people to be **reasonable**?

 Well, it turns out you kind of can force people to be reasonable using game theory.